ladeak/Http3Tools/README.md

 # Http3Tools

 CHttp is a tool to send HTTP requests.
-The tool is based on .NET8, for HTTP/3 uses msquic.
+The tool is based on .NET8 and .NET9, for HTTP/3 uses msquic.
 Linux dotnet tool installations should get libmsquic package.

 ## Getting Started